The reason parents should not say “Because I said so” but should rather explain the “why” behind rules they give their kids.

 I think a right of passage for life as a parent is when your first child starts to ask “Whyyyyyyyyy?”
 Or if you are McKenna, “Why ’cause?”

-I remember my parents often getting frustrated with my never-ending string of whys, but I also remember as a child not understanding why they where frustrated with why.
-I wasn’t asking to oppose their authority–I was asking because I wanted to know why.
+I remember my parents often getting frustrated with my never-ending string of whys, but I also remember as a child not understanding why they were frustrated with why.

 Children don’t always time their questions at a moment when we are able to sit down and talk about it.
 Sometimes we are in a hurry or tired and just want them to do what we have asked.

 Even so, we need to teach why.

 “…parents in our society consistently fail to teach the moral or practical why of behavior.
-This results in children who are outwardly moral but not inwardly” (On Becoming Childwise, page 80)
+This results in children who are outwardly moral but not inwardly” .(On Becoming Childwise, page 80)

 The right answer is not always clear, even to adults.
 Our best bet is to understand our why behind our actions.
 Why do we share our toys?
 Why don’t we hit?
 Why are we honest?
 Why do we serve others?
 Why do we use titles when addressing people?
 Why do we say “yes mommy” when called?